Jaimilit/CrossFit-Signup/README.md

 No Bookings - Where a user is informed if they currently have no bookings:
 ![no bookings](./static/assets/features/no-bookings-page.png)

-Footer - Information that it was created by me and links:
+Footer - Information that it was created by me plus appropiate links:
 ![footer](./static/assets/features/footer.png)

 Main Admin Page - Main Admin page to create workouts and view bookings made: